Thomas C. Hindman: Chickamauga

 Hindman's earlier policies in Arkansas continued to make him unpopular during the Prairie Grove campaign, and the defeat at Prairie Grove worsened matters.
 The Arkansas congressional delegation petitioned Davis to transfer him out of the state, a request that was granted on January 30, 1863.
 Hindman was assigned to a court of inquiry related to the Confederate defeat at the Battle of New Orleans in February, and finally left the state on March 13.
 Hindman presided over the court of inquiry, which met from April through July.
 He petitioned the Confederate government to reassign him to a divisional command in Arkansas, but he was instead sent to command a division in Lieutenant General Leonidas Polk's corps of the Army of Tennessee.
 He arrived in Chattanooga, Tennessee, to join the army on August 13, but soon developed a poor relationship with army commander General Braxton Bragg.

 On August 16, Union Major General William S. Rosecrans began a movement towards Chattanooga with 67,000 men.
 Outnumbered, Bragg abandoned the city and fell back into northern Georgia, pursued by Rosecrans.
 However, Rosecrans overextended his line, and Bragg prepared for an opportunity to attack.
 A division of the Union army was sent into McLemore Cove, in an area vulnerable to Confederate attack.
 On the night of September 9–10, Bragg ordered Hindman to attack, and ordered D. H. Hill to send Cleburne's division to attack from the opposite direction once Hindman struck the Union force.
 Hill, in turn, claimed to Bragg that the movement was impossible, and Cleburne's division moved only part of the way.
 Hindman's division likewise halted early, with Hindman sending a message back to Bragg that he would not advance further unless he learned for certain that Cleburne was moving as well.
 Hindman continued his movement towards the Union position on the morning of the 11th.
 At about noon, Bragg ordered Cleburne to attack but soon reversed the order.
 Minor skirmishing broke out between Hindman and the Union force at around 16:30, and Cleburne's division attacked, but the Union force had retreated and the Battle of Dug Gap was only light skirmishing.
-While Bragg's orders were poorly written, Hindman still performed badly; in the words of historian Craig Symonds, Hindman deserved the public tongue-lashing given to him by Bragg after the affair.
+While Bragg's orders were poorly written, Hindman still performed badly; in the opinion of historian Craig Symonds, Hindman deserved the public tongue-lashing given to him by Bragg after the affair.